Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 Documentation of the motivations and goals of the test proxy can be found [here][general_docs] in the azure-sdk-tools GitHub repository, and documentation of how to set up and use the proxy can be found [here][detailed_docs].

+Please refer to the [troubleshooting guide][troubleshooting] if you have any issues migrating a package.

 ## Table of contents
 - [Update existing tests](#update-existing-tests)
   - [Using resource preparers](#using-resource-preparers)